nimbella/command-sets/twitter/README.md

 ## Requirements

+> We're working to provide you an option to authorize this command set using your Twitter account instead of using a developer account, but it'll take time.
+So please use the below method for now.

 We need secrets named `twitter_consumer_key`, `twitter_consumer_secret`, `twitter_access_token_key`, and `twitter_access_token_secret` to run this command set.

-You can obtain them by creating an app in your Twitter developer portal.
+You can obtain them by creating an app in your [Twitter developer portal](https://developer.twitter.com/en/apps).

 ## Commands